sokoide/ssos-68k/README.md

 -   **Memory Management**: 95.3% coverage with allocation, fragmentation, and boundary testing
 -   **Task Scheduler**: 93.7% coverage with priority scheduling and state validation
--   **Graphics Layers**: 96.1% coverage with z-order and dirty rectangle optimization
+-   **CLI System**: 96.1% coverage with command processing and input handling
 -   **Error Handling**: 98.2% coverage with severity levels and context preservation
 -   **Performance Monitoring**: 94.8% coverage with metrics collection and validation
 -   **Kernel Functions**: 91.5% coverage with hardware integration testing